keithasaurus/simple_html/README.md

 library.

-Three things nice about this library is:
+Some things nice about this library are:
 1. The generated HTML is always valid.
 2. Space if always significant.
 3. Formalized types mean MyPy can help avoid certain classes of errors.
+4. It's framework agnostic.

 ### Install